coopnorge/go-datadog-lib/docs/index.md

 }
 ```

-!!! note
+> [!NOTE]
+>
-    After that Datadog will try to connect to the socket and will start to send all
+> After that Datadog will try to connect to the socket and will start to send
-    information in the background.
+> all information in the background.
+>

-    In different setup, you could have error logs that Datadog cannot connect to
+> In different setup, you could have error logs that Datadog cannot connect to
-    the socket and tried to connect via HTTP.
+> the socket and tried to connect via HTTP.
 That could be related to issue when
-    your container starts faster and sockets were not ready to communicate with
+> your container starts faster and sockets were not ready to communicate with
-    Agent or Agent was started later.
+> Agent or Agent was started later.

 ## Tracing